gelsonmascarenhas/infra_eks_provisioning_proposal/README.md

 kubectl delete pod load-generator
 ````

-Buy ingesting more load with the script, the php-apache will get scaled up( I gave --max=20) by Horizontal Pod Autoscaler.
+By ingesting more load with the script, the php-apache will get scaled up( I gave --max=20) by Horizontal Pod Autoscaler.
 So whenever it created more pods on worker nodes, it will increase the load on cluster, the Cluster Autoscaler jumps up
 and will create new worker nodes to handle the load.